Este contenido no está disponible en el idioma seleccionado.

 • Offloading of network data processing from the host central processing unit (CPU) to compatible network cards and data processing units (DPUs).
 This is known as hardware offloading.

-• IPv4-primary dual-stack networking on bare-metal, VMware vSphere, IBM Power®, IBM Z®, and RHOSP platforms.
+• IPv4-primary dual-stack networking on bare-metal, VMware vSphere, IBM Power®, IBM Z®, and Red Hat OpenStack Platform (RHOSP) platforms.

-• IPv6 single-stack networking on a bare-metal platform.
+• IPv6 single-stack networking on RHOSP and bare metal platforms.

 • IPv6-primary dual-stack networking for a cluster running on a bare-metal, a VMware vSphere, or an RHOSP platform.